LegioniteTerraTech/ColliderController/README.md

 Requires Nuterra.NativeOptions to rebind keys.
 Supports Control Blocks.

-Note: Disabling colliders yields greatly increased frames on large to huge builds (250+ Blocks) but will leave you unable to remove block or protect your cab properly.
+Note: Disabling colliders yields greatly increased frames on large to huge builds (250+ Blocks) but will leave you unable to remove blocks or protect your cab properly.